acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 <link>http://www.consultingsmiths.com/horrible-old-person/</link>
 Sat, 21 Jul 2018 18:28:02
 http://www.consultingsmiths.com/?p=1044
-<p>"I&rdquo;™ve become a horrible person in my old age.
+<p>"I&rdquo;ve become a horrible person in my old age.
 And that goes way beyond falling asleep so hard that I slept through my alarm and left my poor long-suffering blog fans waiting for hours in vain.
-No, I&rdquo;™ve become one of those terrible people that Heinlein talks about who tell the unvarnished truth in social situations." &mdash; <a href="https://accordingtohoyt.com/2018/07/21/art-and-craft/" rel="noopener" target="_blank">Sarah Hoyt</a>
+No, I&rdquo;ve become one of those terrible people that Heinlein talks about who tell the unvarnished truth in social situations." &mdash; <a href="https://accordingtohoyt.com/2018/07/21/art-and-craft/" rel="noopener" target="_blank">Sarah Hoyt</a>
 Mea Culpa &mdash; if not "the unvarnished truth" at least my honest opinion.</p>
 1044
 2018-07-21 14:28:02